All Episodes

 Explain how you will save money.

-It's got this little calculator on the website, how much you can save in uh electricity and energy costs if you put one of these or a series, depending on how large your home is, a series of uh tankless water heaters.
+It's got this little calculator on the website, how much you can save in electricity and energy costs if you put one of these or a series, depending on how large your home is, a series of tankless water heaters.

 And a lot of people have done this.

-Uh you can easily understand if you've got this big tank heater and it's constantly using gas or electricity to keep the water hot, uh, and a lot of that water is not used, and sometimes you have to use so much it's not there if you've got gas.
+You can easily understand if you've got this big tank heater and it's constantly using gas or electricity to keep the water hot, and a lot of that water is not used.

 That never happens with this.